bowen-upenn/llm_token_bias/README.md

-## This is the official implementation of the paper ["A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners"](https://arxiv.org/pdf/2406.11050) in PyTorch.
+## [EMNLP 2024] This is the official implementation of the paper ["A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners"](https://arxiv.org/pdf/2406.11050) in PyTorch.

 [![Arxiv](https://img.shields.io/badge/ArXiv-Full_Paper-B31B1B)](https://arxiv.org/abs/2406.11050)
 [![Google Scholar](https://img.shields.io/badge/Google_Scholar-Cite_Our_Paper-4085F4)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C39&q=A+Peek+into+Token+Bias%3A+Large+Language+Models+Are+Not+Yet+Genuine+Reasoners&btnG=)